The Ins & Outs of Birth Control

 Oh, and don't forget to check out our Birth Control Method Selector to learn the ins and outs of all the available choices.

 The methods available at drug or grocery stores include external and internal condoms, the sponge and spermicides.
 Withdrawal and fertility awareness (also called natural family planning) are other methods that do not require a prescription.
 But just be aware that these are among the least effective methods available.
 Another option is choosing not to have sex.

 Take a look at our Birth Control Method Selector to get the lowdown on these methods and more.

-The only method that can reduce the risk of spreading or contracting STDs/STIs and unwanted pregnancy is a condom (male and female) if used consistently and correctly.
+The only method that can reduce the risk of spreading or contracting STDs/STIs and unwanted pregnancy is a condom (external and female) if used consistently and correctly.
 Using a water-based lubricant is A-OK, but don't use anything with oils in it because it can make the condom ineffective.
 Something called "dual protection" (using condoms and a more effective birth control method at the same time) may be the very best approach.
 It is important to know that there are some STDs, like herpes and HPV that condoms are less effective at preventing.

 In the U.S. young adults and teens have high rates of STDs.
 Hormonal birth control methods do not prevent STDs or HIV nor are they 100% effective for preventing pregnancy.
 Using a latex lubricated condom every time is a smart choice when it comes to protection against both STDs and pregnancy.

 The costs can vary and depend on many factors including:

 -Where the method is obtained (over-the-counter or prescription)